 To give an image edge and abstraction, emphasize consistent patterns (windows, stairs, frames and shadows).
 The human brain is wired to seek out symmetry and patterns.
 Repeating patterns work well in monochrome because it is less distracting than in colour.
 And, if feasible, take advantage of negative space, whereby the area absent of detail in the majority of the picture permits the subject matter to stand out prominently.

-Before touching your camera, take these steps: First, make a frame with your fingers and scan the area for the most advantageous site.
+Before touching your camera, follow these photography tips: First, make a frame with your fingers and scan the area for the most advantageous site.
 If you are not satisfied, keep searching.
 Second, picture the scene in your mind as a poster.
 Ask yourself what point you are trying to make and whether you are capturing the spirit of the place.
 (In one particular shot of the Chrysler Building in New York City, for example, I wanted to reflect another time, more reminiscent of the 1950s.)
 Third, keep your shot as simple as possible.
-That means no distractions from the main objective-the camera isn’t as discriminating as our eyes and it will pick up everything.
+That means no distractions from the main objective—the camera isn't as discriminating as our eyes and it will pick up everything.
 Having done all that, you are now ready to shoot.

 Finally, it gives me satisfaction when viewers ask me, "Where did you photograph that?"
 This is especially true if they aren't aware that they pass the site every day.
 Photography forces you to open your eyes and your mind to limitless possibilities.
 It's just a matter of getting out and searching for them.
 Enjoy the search!

 Now that you've got these expert photography tips under your belt, check out a gallery of gorgeous railway photos from across Canada.